 With the Assassin’s Creed Valhalla: Dawn of Ragnarok preview, it has been revealed how players now have an entirely new weapon type to look out for: The Atgeir – a type of polearm with its own new set of abilities and features.
 The Atgeir features a brand-new gameplay style with a heavy focus on combining moves to alter the flow of combat.
 As with all weapon types in the game, the atgeir will come in various shapes and sizes as well, allowing for the fashion wars aspect of the game to reach new and exciting heights.

 Godly powers and abilities

-Throughout Assassin’s Creed Valhalla, players steadily unlock a whole spate of skills and abilities as Evior slowly grows into the Mad God they are destined to be.
-Amongst these skills and abilities, Evior can summon wolves to aid in combat, see the path of arrows and alter them at will, or even strike up the ability to slow down time for a while.
-Occasionally, however, Evior presents short bursts of power unlike that of anything man has seen, a power players will be able to explore further in the Dawn of Ragnarok expansion.
+Throughout Assassin’s Creed Valhalla, players steadily unlock a whole spate of skills and abilities as Eivor slowly grows into the Mad God they are destined to be.
+Amongst these skills and abilities, Eivor can summon wolves to aid in combat, see the path of arrows and alter them at will, or even strike up the ability to slow down time for a while.
+Occasionally, however, Eivor presents short bursts of power unlike that of anything man has seen, a power players will be able to explore further in the Dawn of Ragnarok expansion.

 Epic new story

 There is no denying how epic the interweaving of Norse god, Isu technology, and the story of man is in the main game.
 However, Assassin’s Creed Valhalla: Dawn of Ragnarok will see Eivor’s legacy reach brand-new heights (literally) as Odin sets out into Svartfelheimr.